 Elana knows where to find what she needs and everything has a home.
 She is now free to focus on other things.
 She can now do what she needs to in her home without clutter getting in her way.

-Before taking the course, Elana was worried that it would be too much and become overwhelmed.
+Before taking the Calm the Clutter program, Elana was worried that it would be too much and become overwhelmed.
 However, she was happy to see that the modules were broken down into smaller, more manageable tasks.
 She liked that there was sufficient time to complete each lesson and that she had the freedom to take more time if needed.

 Make sure you sign up for our FREE Masterclass on the 3 Most Important Steps to Decluttering And Organizing Your Home!

 Learn how to organize every room of your home and stay organized with our popular Calm the Clutter program.

 No more piles of paperwork!
 Our Paper Organization: How to Declutter and Organize Paperwork course is at an unbelievable low price!